Information for women and families

 Important considerations

-In this study, when we say baby has "severe illness" it means the baby needed oxygen after birth when the mother would have been in 36 weeks of pregnancy and/or the baby had a significant bleed on the brain, which in some babies leads to cerebral palsy.
+In this study, when we say the baby has "severe illness" it means the baby needed oxygen after birth when the mother would have been in 36 weeks of pregnancy and/or the baby had a significant bleed on the brain, which in some babies leads to cerebral palsy.

-Long term disability is hard to predict from this data.
+Long-term disability is hard to predict from this data.

 There are currently no national guidelines about how women with PPROM between 16 and 23 weeks of pregnancy should be cared for and outcomes may be different if guidelines were introduced.